YinnyF/bank_tech_test/README.md

 * Depositing money creates a transaction, I used dependency injection to inject the Transaction class double.

 * Moving on to the second user story, I implemented the withdrawal feature that decreases the balance, but not below 0.
 The method returns the balance.
 Withdrawing money creates a transaction.

+* Wrote a test that fixed a bug where you could not withdraw the exact balance in the account.

+* Moving onto the third user story; since I have planned to create a `Statement` class, I wrote a test in `account_spec` to check that the `print` method would be called on an instance of `Statement`.

+* Wrote a feature test for printing the statement to guide the creation of Transaction and Statement classes BDD style.